yusuf-delvi/DSA-ZTM/problemSolvingCheatSheet.md

 # Interview Cheat Sheet

-## The 3 pillars of good code:
+## The 3 pillars of good code

 1. Readable
 2. Time Complexity
 3. Space Complexity

-## What skills interviewer is looking for:
+## What skills interviewer is looking for

 - Analytic Skills - How can you think through problems and analyze things?
 - Coding Skills - Do you code well, by writing clean, simple, organized, readable code?
 - Technical knowledge - Do you know the fundamentals of the job you're applying for?
 - Communication skills: Does your personality match the companies’ culture?

-## Step By Step through a problem:
+## Step By Step through a problem

 1. When the interviewer says the question, write down the key points at the top (i.e. sorted array).
 Make sure you have all the details.
 Show how organized you are.
 2. Make sure you double check: What are the inputs?
 What are the outputs?